47NordMedia/k2-systems-ui-library/README.md

 - Set the issue to 'approved' once its tested and reviewed.
 - [Open new pull request](https://github.com/47NordMedia/k2-systems-ui-library/compare) and link the created issue.
 - Merge pull request to main.
-- Check build workflow for potential errors
+- Check build workflow for potential errors.
 - Update ui library in you project to latest version.

 ### Multiple issues for nested components